MasterCloudApps-Projects/shopping-api-gateway/README.md

 * [JUnit Platform Suite Engine](https://junit.org/junit5/docs/current/user-guide/#junit-platform-suite-engine): The JUnit Platform supports the declarative definition and execution of suites of tests from any test engine using the JUnit Platform.
 * [Spring Cloud Contract WireMock](https://docs.spring.io/spring-cloud-contract/docs/3.0.0-SNAPSHOT/reference/htmlsingle/#features-wiremock): Modules giving you the possibility to use [WireMock](http://wiremock.org/) with different servers by using the "ambient" server embedded in a Spring Boot application.
 * [Jib Maven Plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin): Jib is a Maven plugin for building Docker and OCI images for your Java applications.
+* [Maven Release Plugin](https://maven.apache.org/maven-release/maven-release-plugin/index.html):This plugin is used to release a project with Maven, saving a lot of repetitive, manual work.

 ## Project structure